illinois-cs241/illinois-cs241.github.io/_pages/syllabus.md

 Cheating at CBTF may also result in immediate failure of the course and further action by the college of engineering.
 If you are found to have done so you will receive a zero on the quiz and a 10% sanction in the course.
 This includes seeking descriptions of the questions from students who have taken the quiz, as well as any other method that would give you access to the quiz outside your scheduled time.
-If there is prep material provided in lecture or on Piazza, you are welcome to share that material freely.
+If there is prep material provided in lecture or on the course forums, you are welcome to share that material freely.

 We want you to get the most out your education, and cheating not only affects your peers, but also your level of knowledge and ability.